webex/PartnerAdministrationRefApp/README.md

 2.  **Navigate Menus:**

-    *   Use the Individual API Menus for specific API operations.
+    *   Use the **Journey Menu** for guided workflows like provisioning a Wholesale customer or renaming an organization.
-    *   Use the Onboarding Journey Menus for guided workflows like renaming an organization or provisioning Wholesale customers.
+    *   Use the **API Menu** for specific API operations.

 3.  **Perform Operations:**